-Notification and Participation: Public interest and participation in this initiative has been strong and spurred by a variety of engagement methods including the Smart North Florida and BayJax Innovation Corridor websites, over 100 individual and small group meetings, and special events via the Meetup platform (Jacksonville Tech and Beer and Smart North Florida groups).
+Notification and Participation: Public interest and participation in this initiative has been strong and spurred by a variety of engagement methods including the SmartNorthFlorida.com website, over 100 individual and small group meetings, and special events via the Meetup platform (Jacksonville Tech and Beer and Smart North Florida groups).
 Smart North Florida Coalition meetings are held as needed to discuss significant milestones.
 Events are promoted through Meetup, social media, e-news, public affairs radio.
-This initiative has greatly increased awareness of the North Florida TPO outside of traditional sectors with an emphasis on increased participation from younger, tech-oriented and entrepreneurial community members.
+This initiative has greatly increased awareness of the North Florida TPO outside traditional sectors with an emphasis on increased participation from younger, tech-oriented and entrepreneurial community members.

 The nexus with social service organizations has expanded far beyond providing mobility to the transportation disadvantaged to using technology, data sharing and collaboration to identify and solve challenges via the Smart North Florida Integrated Data Exchange (IDE).